atqnp/atiqnp.github.io/_posts/2021-05-27-logica-with-lego.md

 I wasn't expecting the explanation to be this long 😆.
 I was going to perform some simple data exploration but since it became so long, I decide to break it into parts.
 So, I will continue with them on my next post.
 Stay tuned!

-p/s: Actually, I had starting to write this post since last month but could not finish it.
+p/s: Actually, I had started to write this post since last month but could not finish it.
 I guess, the right way maybe to write it in parts.